 As we still don't know a lot about how COVID-19 affects animals, the CDC recommends taking a few simple precautions.
-These are similar to existing CDC guidelines for those who are unvaccinated.
 (Sources, paragraphs 8 and 9)

-If you are attending a gathering with your pet, keep your pet at least 6 feet away from everyone else.
+If you are attending a gathering with your pet, keep your pet at least 6 feet away from anyone else.
 Keep dogs on a leash.